uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 Great, it works.
 Note that for this simple example we could have written everything on a single line; i.e. `square <- function(x) x^2` would work just as well.
 (Confirm this for yourself.)
 However, we're about to add some extra conditions and options to our function, which will strongly favour the multi-line format.

 *<b>Aside:</b> I want to stress that our new `square()` function is not particularly exciting... or, indeed, useful.
 R's built-in arithmetic functions already take care of (vectorised) exponentiation and do so very efficiently.
 (See `?Arithmetic`.)
-However, I want to continue with this conceptually simple example, since it will provide a clear framework for demonstrating some general principles about functions in R.*
+However, we're going to continue with this conceptually simple example, since it will provide a clear framework for demonstrating some general principles about functions in R.*

 ### Specifying return values